alaa-shubbak/self-supervised-model-for-construction-machines/README.md

-### Machine Learning for better life for the humanity.
+### under the motto of Machine Learning for better life for the humanity.

 # self-supervised-model-for-construction-machines